GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/03.221-230/07.Behold-the-Saviour-at-the-Door/docs.md

 ---
+title: |
-title: 227.
-Behold the Saviour at the Door
+    227. Behold the Saviour at the Door - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 227.
+Behold the Saviour at the Door.
+Behold the Saviour at the door!
+He gently knocks, has knocked before,  Has waited long, is waiting still;  You treat no other friend so ill.
+    keywords:  |
-    keywords: Church Hymnal, Behold the Saviour at the Door, Behold the Saviour at the door!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Behold the Saviour at the Door, Behold the Saviour at the door!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 227. BEHOLD THE SAVIOUR AT THE DOOR
+####  Church Hymnal 1941,

 ```txt

 1.
 Behold the Saviour at the door!
 He gently knocks, has knocked before,